Energy & Weatherization

 What Do I Need to Bring to My Appointment

-- A current heat bill or proof of your heat source.
-If your heat source is propane, oil, pellets, or firewood and you do not have a vendor who provides you with a bill go to: Forms à Energy à and use the Heat Source Statement for proof of heat source.
+• A current heat bill or proof of your heat source.
+If your heat source is propane, oil, pellets, or firewood and you do not have a vendor who provides you with a bill, please call our offices for further direction.

 * Anyone with zero ‘0’ income and who is 18 or older is required to complete paperwork explaining how he/she paid for food, shelter, and heat at the time of appointment